openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 Dexcom CGM users and users of other CGMs will have alternatives to input blood glucose values localy.
 1.)
 Use xDrip see: http://stephenblackwasalreadytaken.github.io/xDrip/ 2.)Hardwire (plugging CGM receiver into) your rig.

 Explorer boards built prior to late January of 2017 are not allways working well with a hardwired CGM receiver.
-This can be fixed with a signal trace cut.
-Please see this document to cut the copper trace from pin 61 of the 70 pin connector: https://github.com/EnhancedRadioDevices/915MHzEdisonExplorer/wiki#usb-otg-flakiness Cut in two places and dig out the copper between.
+This can be fixed with a signal trace cut, but doing so will break the ability to re-flash your Edison.
+Please make sure you have a second Explorer board or another base block or breakout board that you can use to re-flash the Edison if needed before considering this modification.
+For more details, see this document to cut the copper trace from pin 61 of the 70 pin connector: https://github.com/EnhancedRadioDevices/915MHzEdisonExplorer/wiki#usb-otg-flakiness Cut in two places and dig out the copper between.
 Cut by poking a razor point in.
 Avoid the narrow trace above the one being cut.

 ## Offline monitoring